Triggerfish Care Guide: Tank Setup, Species, and Feeding Tips

 Filtration and Flow Requirements

-Add a powerhead or wavemaker to maintain 20–40x tank volume per hour in water movement.
-Triggerfish originate from surge zones and high-flow reef environments, and stagnant water stresses them quickly.
+Add a powerhead or wavemaker to maintain 20–40× tank volume per hour in water movement.
+Triggerfish originate from surge zones and high-flow reef environments where oxygen-rich, turbulent water is constant.
+Stagnant water both reduces dissolved oxygen and allows detritus to settle in rockwork, creating localized ammonia hotspots that conventional filtration misses.

 Rockwork and Hiding Spaces

-Triggerfish sleep wedged into rock crevices at night — this is instinctive behavior, not a sign of illness.
-Without adequate hiding spots, they become chronically stressed and more aggressive toward tank mates.
+Triggerfish sleep wedged into rock crevices at night — this is instinctive behavior driven by millions of years of predator avoidance, not a sign of illness.
+Without adequate hiding spots, the fish cannot perform this natural rest behavior, leading to chronic cortisol elevation (the stress hormone equivalent in teleost fish), which suppresses feeding response, accelerates disease susceptibility, and increases aggression toward tank mates.

 Aim for: